 “Jon.”
-He lays a paw on my shoulder.
+He lays a giant paw on my shoulder.
 “On your world, laughter is courage.
 Kindness is wisdom.”

-I feel my eyes welling—feel a lump growing large inside my throat.
+I feel my eyes welling, feel a lump growing large inside my throat.

 Because that was the truest thing I’ve ever heard.

-He pats my shoulder again and turns away.
+He squeezes my shoulder and turns away.

 “Sleep well, Jon.”